How to Make a Compost Heap

 The material they eat is converted into liquid feed and compost.

-We recommend the Worm Factory 360 Worm Composting Bin for getting the job done by using all your recycled kitchen scraps, paper waste, and cardboard.
+We recommend The Original Vermihut Worm Composting Bin for getting the job done by using all your recycled kitchen scraps, paper waste, and cardboard.

 It is considered a more efficient way to compost than a traditional compost heap.